Here you'll find all the venue information you need, including travel information, a map and a brief history. Select a show below to book tickets.

 Originally named the Waldorf Theatre, the theatre earned a resilient reputation during bomb raids in the First World War, putting on productions even when the theatre itself was targeted.
 During World War II, the theatre was bombed – but plays kept being put on, even amongst the rubble.

 The Novello Theatre had a trend of multi-year runs in every decade with A Funny Thing Happened on the Way to the Forum, No Sex Please, We’re British and The Real Thing.
-The Novello Theatre was the first theatre Queen Elizabeth went to for an evening performance in the West End.
-The play was Arsenic and Old Lace.
+The Novello Theatre was the first theatre Queen Elizabeth went to for an evening performance in the West End, watching a performance of Arsenic and Old Lace.

 After a two year Rat Pack residency, the theatre closed for 6 months and a new name: the Novello Theatre.
 It was named after Ivor Novello because the composer/actor lived in a flat above the theatre for 38 years.
 Novello Theatre is currently home to Mamma Mia.